MCP SERVERS

 }

-The AI agent never needs to know the HubSpot API.
-It communicates through MCP, and APIANT handles the rest: authentication, rate limiting, error handling, and data transformation.
+The AI agent never touches the underlying APIs.
+It calls your MCP tools, and the automations behind them handle the rest: authentication, rate limiting, error handling, multi-system logic, and data transformation.

 What You Can Build